Education Savings Accounts (ESAs) in header of articles

 $190,000 if married filing jointly

-If your modified AGI is $110,000 or more -- $220,000 if married filing jointly -- you can’t make contributions.
+If your modified AGI is $110,000 or more -- or $220,000 if married filing jointly -- you can’t make contributions.
 Modified AGI for this purpose is AGI plus income excluded since it’s:

 Subject to the foreign earned-income exclusion